 The nominations recognise their pro bono advice and representation in the Court of Appeal case of Jarvis v Evans (in which Shelter Cymru were an intervenor).
 The case was heard in June and considered landlord licensing in Wales.

 This case was the first to see the provisions of the Housing (Wales) Act 2014 before the higher courts and will have substantial implications for both private landlords and tenants in Wales.

 This judgment should go some way to ensuring that landlords do comply with requirements which, in turn, will hopefully lead to standards improving in the private sector in Wales.

-Sarah Salmon and Christopher McCarthy represent the tenants in Jarvis v Evans.
+Christopher McCarthy represents the tenants in Jarvis v Evans.
 The case raises a narrow but important point about the provisions of the Housing (Wales) Act 2014.